bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients_part_3.md

 Training is done in epochs, under every epoch all the training data is iterated and model parameters updated to minimize the loss function.

-The number `5617` represent the number of steps.
+The number `7559` represent the number of steps.
 Theoretically the whole training data should be processed at once and parameters updated accordingly, however in practice this is infeasible for example for memory resource, thus the training happens in batch.
-In our case we have `1,437,841` observations in the training set and our batch size is `256`, thus we have `1,437,841/256=5616.56` which by excess result in `5617` steps.
+In our case we have `1,934,999` observations in the training set and our batch size is `256`, thus we have `1,437,841/256=7,558.58` which by excess result in `7559` steps.

-The `40s` is the time it takes to process the epoch on google colab (my threadripper cpu takes `20s`, but GPU or TPU could do better).
+The `~31s` is the time it takes to process the epoch on a threadripper CPU but GPU or TPU could do better.

 The value `loss` is the MSE on the training data while `val_loss` is the MSE value on the validation data.
 As far as we understand the separated validation data helps to detect the machine learning enemy, overfitting.
 Because in case of overfitting the value `loss` continue to improve (almost indefinitely) while `val_loss` start improving with the loss but a certain point diverge, indicating the network is memorizing the training data to improve `loss` but in doing so losing generalizing capabilities.